by Lindsay Frankel

 The beauty, simplicity, and comfort of the farmhouse style grew out of the basic needs of a different generation of homeowners with a focus on functional elements.
 Now, the no-frills look of a modern farmhouse exterior is growing in popularity, even among homeowners who want an elevation that stands out from the rest.

 While the modern farmhouse still attends to practical considerations such as efficiency and durability, it has also evolved, allowing designers room to play.
-A modern farmhouse design can even draw inspiration from other architectural styles, but the look remains cohesive because functional needs are never forgotten.
+A modern farmhouse design, like the one above by Biringer Builders, can even draw inspiration from other architectural styles, but the look remains cohesive because functional needs are never forgotten.
 The outdoors are never left out of the picture and simple design features return again and again to give this style a sense of familiarity.

 The History of the Farmhouse Style